jp1884/techvolution-vegas-baby/wCant-Get-Better/a_double-jabs.md

 - We're stagnant on the tech tree of life, which is why bozos get their time in the sun.
 See. moderate  instagram congressman.

+- Understanding politics by watching TV is like understanding fighting by watching kung-fu movies.